 Country living meets a vibrant downtown scene in this classic Appalachian town.

 West Jefferson is a quaint, old railroad town that sits way up in the high country of Western North Carolina.
 Though off the beaten path, this town has grown in recent years.
 Its vibrant Appalachian arts scene and beautiful countryside make it a worthwhile destination.

 West Jefferson has a real local vibe to it.
 Local farmer’s markets are quite popular here, and there are countless art galleries to explore.

 Another highlight of West Jefferson is its untouched rural landscape.
-The great outdoors are plentiful, and there’s no shortage of ways to enjoy the surrounding Blue Ridge Mountains.
+The great outdoors is plentiful, and there’s no shortage of ways to enjoy the surrounding Blue Ridge Mountains.
 Take a scenic hike, kayak the New River, and horseback ride through the countryside.

-A nostalgic, peaceful mountain town nestled in the countryside outside of Asheville
+A nostalgic, peaceful mountain town nestled in the countryside outside of Asheville.

 Waynesville is a small town that offers the best of both worlds.
 It has a vibrant downtown with lots of shops, art galleries, and great restaurants.
 But it also has a very peaceful, laid-back vibe to it.
 Main Street is lined with trees, and the brick buildings give it a classic feel.
 Downtown is also fairly sized, with businesses spreading out from Main Street down to Richland Creek.